Extensions for Jetpack/JetBrains Compose¶

 Navigating between Composable components¶

-The Child Stack feature provides ChildStack as Value<ChildStack>
+The Child Stack navigation model provides ChildStack as Value<ChildStack>

 that can be observed in a Composable